The following frequently asked questions will provide you with information to help you with your workers’ compensation insurance requirements.

 This covers any person who works under a contract of service or apprenticeship.
 The contract may be expressed or implied, oral or written.

-• work for salary or wages
+• working for salary or wages

-• may be fired by the employer
+• having the capacity to be fired by an employer

-• work for only one employer
+• working for only one employer, and

 Extended definition